Shicheng-Guo/BIS180L_web/_posts/2017-04-04-2Just_Enough_Unix.md

 ## Terminal, Command Line, and Shell ##

 Your interface to Unix will be through a **shell** program using the **command line interface** within a **terminal** application.
-There are several types of shells and terminals, but the details of these are unnecessary for us.
+There are several types of shells and terminals, but the details of these are mostly unnecessary for us.
+You should know that we are using the [fish](https://fishshell.com/) shell which has some [nice features](https://fishshell.com/docs/current/tutorial.html) compared to other shells.
+However the most commonly used shell is [bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)).
+If you use another Linux computer probably it will be running bash by default.

 The command line is where you type instructions for what you want the computer to do.
 Some of these statements are "do this now" while others are "let's get ready to do this."
 It may seem silly in this high-tech age to type your commands when you could simply point and click or maybe even use voice activation or gesturing.
 It is easier to automate typing though.
 So when it comes time to work with thousands of files, it will be much easier through a command line interface.

 ### Terminal Basics ###